RyanAliXII/sti-munoz-library-system/README.md

-# SLiM App

-#### A Library Management System for STI College Munoz Edsa
+# A Library System for STI College Munoz Edsa

 ## Requirements

-* WSL 2.0
+- WSL 2.0
-* Node JS installed in WSL
+- Node JS installed in WSL
-* Go Programming Language installed in WSL
+- Go Programming Language installed in WSL
-* Docker Desktop
+- Docker Desktop

 ## Run Locally with Docker

 Clone the project